Guide, Reviewed 2 May 2026

 A pink badge is not automatically bad.
 Some PDIs are excellent and just have not sat the final exam yet.
 Most learners are best served by an experienced ADI, with a PDI only acceptable if noticeably cheaper.

-The official DVSA directory at gov.uk/find-driving-schools lists every approved instructor in the UK by postcode.
+The official DVSA directory at gov.uk/find-driving-schools-and-lessons lists every approved instructor in the UK by postcode.
 Search your postcode and you will see ADIs in your area along with their grade.
-Grade A ADIs score 81 to 100 percent on the standards check, Grade B is 60 to 80 percent.
-Below Grade B and the instructor risks being struck off.
+The DVSA Standards Check is scored on a 51-point scale: a Grade A ADI scores 43 to 51, a Grade B ADI scores 31 to 42.
+An ADI scoring below 31 is referred for retraining and may be removed from the register.
 If an instructor is not on the gov.uk register, do not pay them.
 They have no insurance for you as a learner driver.

 • Grade A on the gov.uk standards check, ideally.
 Grade B is acceptable.